Search for dark matter produced in association with a dark Higgs boson decaying into $W^{+}W^{-}$ in the one-lepton final state at $\sqrt{s}$=13 TeV using 139 fb$^{-1}$ of $pp$ collisions recorded with the ATLAS detector: Introduction

+The discovery of a new boson~\cite{HIGG-2012-27,CMS-HIG-12-028} consistent with the expectations for the SM Higgs boson confirmed the Brout--Englert--Higgs (BEH) mechanism for electroweak symmetry breaking~\cite{Englert:1964et,Higgs:1964ia,Higgs:1964pj,Guralnik:1964eu,Higgs:1966ev,Kibble:1967sv} that is ultimately responsible for the generation of masses for SM particles.
+The experimental confirmation of the BEH mechanism motivates a similar mechanism for mass generation in the dark sector that contains the DM particle~\cite{Kahlhoefer:2015bea}.
+In this theoretical paradigm, a fermionic DM particle obtains its mass through Yukawa interactions with a dark Higgs boson, \s~\cite{Duerr:2017uap}.
+Another motivation for this theoretical scenario is the provision of a new DM annihilation channel into SM particles involving the dark Higgs boson when it, rather than the WIMP DM particle, is the lightest state in the dark sector.
+This feature addresses the stringent experimental constraints from the observed DM relic density~\cite{Aghanim:2018eyx}.
+The dark Higgs boson can be identified with the aforementioned resonance decaying into a pair of massive vector bosons, \(s\to VV\), and produced in association with DM, which strongly motivates exploring the \(s(\to VV)+\met\) signature presented in this paper.
+This signature is complementary to the $\text{jet}+\met$ signature, which is always present for DM production at the LHC irrespective of the underlying model, since WIMPs result in $\met$ and additional jet(s) can be produced from initial-state radiation.
 A two-mediator-based DM model~\cite{Duerr:2016tmh} is used for the optimization and interpretation of the search presented in this paper.
 This model features a new \Up gauge symmetry, which yields an additional massive spin-1 vector boson \Zp through the BEH mechanism involving a new complex Higgs field and producing the new physical dark Higgs boson \s.
 The characteristic model parameters are the mass \mDM of the Majorana DM particle, which is a singlet under all SM symmetries, the \Zp mass \mZp, the dark Higgs mass \ms, the \Zp couplings \gq to quarks, the \Zp couplings \gchi to DM particles, and the mixing angle \(\theta\) between the SM and dark Higgs bosons~\cite{Duerr:2017uap}, which is set to a small value~\cite{EXOT-2018-40}.
 Representative Born-level Feynman diagrams for the signal processes targeted in this search are shown in Figure~\ref{fig:feyn}.
 The \sDM signal is produced through the \(q\bar q \to Z' \to s\chi\chi\) process, which requires an off-shell intermediate state such as a \Zp or \(\chi\).
 The dark Higgs boson interacts with SM particles only via mixing with the SM Higgs boson, resulting in the same decay branching fractions as a SM Higgs boson with a different mass as long as the \stoDM process is kinematically forbidden.
 The \sWW and \sZZ processes become important for \(\ms \gtrsim 160~\GeV\) and \(\ms \gtrsim 180~\GeV\), respectively~\cite{Heinemeyer:2013tqa}.
 The proposed dark Higgs two-mediator DM model framework shares similarities with previously explored spin-1 simplified DM models~\cite{Buchmueller:2013dya,Harris:2014hga,Buckley:2014fba,Abercrombie:2015wmb,Abdallah:2015ter,Albert:2017onk}, where \s is the only new additional particle and \wimp is a Majorana fermion rather than a Dirac fermion.
 All choices of common model parameters are made in alignment with Ref.~\cite{Albert:2017onk} to facilitate comparisons between experiments and between search channels.
 Other searches in \(pp\) collisions for a spin-1 mediator that is identified with the \Zp boson in the two-mediator-based DM model provide complementary sensitivity~\cite{EXOT-2017-32}.
 The strongest limits come from dijet searches, which exclude the full \mZp range investigated in this paper with the chosen parameters \cite{Argyropoulos:2021sav}.
 Nevertheless, the exploration of the \(s(\to VV)+\met\) signature is still strongly motivated, as the aforementioned complementarity relies on the assumptions about the underlying simplified model which may not be realised in a complete model, and on the choice of couplings like \gchi and \gq.